IoT Antenna Technologies and Factors Influencing Antenna Selection

 Wire antennas are more economical when compared with other IoT antennas such as Chip and Whip.
 The size of wire antenna is inversely proportional to its frequency, i.e., the size of the antenna increases as frequency decreases, which may invite challenges in designs.
 Wire antennas are either fixed to the PCB over a ground plane or connected over a coaxial cable offering good RF performance.
 These Antennas are available in various patterns and shapes such as Dipole, Loop and Helix and are commonly used in connected cars, smart buildings solutions, etc.

-Whip antennas are one of the best performing IoT antennas and probably the priciest among commonly employed antennas.
+Whip antennas are one of the best performing IoT antenna and probably the priciest among commonly employed antennas.
 They are usually positioned outside the device enclosure, making a physical connection with the PCB over a coaxial connector.
 Whip antenna is a common type of monopole antenna, which is ideal for wireless connectivity in ISM, LoRa, LPWAN based applications.
 The whip antennas are ideal for designs that use multiple transceivers such as hand-held radios, routers, gateways walkie-talkies, Wi-Fi enabled devices, vehicles, etc.

 Antenna on PCB